beabbot/Assignment-3/README.md

 The brand colour it has 3 colours which is gives like luxury feel.
 Customers will feel pleasant with the colours and buy more of our products
 Ivory fosters tranquility, flamingo encourages compassion, and wax flower adds vitality.
-The shopping bag symbol, is a great way to convey growth and unlimited possibilities
+The shopping bag symbol, is a great way to convey growth and unlimited possibilities It fits well with the e-commerce theme and makes the app instantly recognizable.